First-move advantage in chess: Symmetrical openings

 Moreover, symmetrical positions may be disadvantageous to White in that he has to commit himself first.
 Watson notes that it is even difficult for White to play noncommittally in a symmetrical position, since almost every move has certain drawbacks.
 Fischer once went so far as to claim that after 1.Nf3 Nf6 2.g3 g6 3.Bg2 Bg7 4.0-0 0-0 5.d3 d6 (Reinhard–Fischer, Western Open 1963), "'Believe it or not,' Black stands better!
 Now, whatever White does, Black will vary it and get an asymmetrical position and have the superior position due to his better pawn structure!"
 However, GM Paul Keres responded in CHESS magazine, "We just don't believe it!"
 In symmetrical positions, as the Hodgson–Arkell and Portisch–Tal games discussed below illustrate, Black can continue to imitate White as long as he finds it feasible and desirable to do so, and deviate when that ceases to be the case.

 Further, a particular extra move is sometimes more of a liability than an asset.
 For example, Soltis notes that the Exchange French position arising after 1.e4 e6 2.d4 d5 3.exd5 exd5 4.Nf3 Nf6 "is pretty equal".
 The same position, but with Black's knight moved to e4, arises in Petroff's Defense after 1.e4 e5 2.Nf3 Nf6 3.Nxe5 d6 4.Nf3 Nxe4 5.d4 d5.
 That position offers White better chances precisely because Black's extra move (...Ne4) allows the advanced knight to become a target for attack.

+On a guest appearance of the Lex Friedman Podcast in October 2022, grandmaster and current number-two classical chess player Hikaru Nakamura believes that Black can maintain sufficient symmetry to force a draw with perfect play.